ukinahan/Azure-Stack/Scripts/Readme.md

 Instructions
 ------------

-* Login as your service adminstrator on your ASDK host.
+* Login as azurestack\azurestackadmin on your ASDK host.
 * Open an elevated powershell window and run the script with the following parameters:

 		-AAD switch if you are using Azure AD otherwise the script will assume this is an ADFS deployment.